mja2637/Sonata/readme.txt

 1 RACES
 UNITED EMPIRE
-The United Empire is a liberal democracy, the capital being Earth; the vast majority of humans are citizens, as well as many aliens.
+The United Empire is a democracy, the capital being Earth; the vast majority of humans are citizens, as well as many aliens.
 The Empire, in fact, is quite liberal - and there is widespread sexual liberalism, drug use, and body modification.
 Its government presides over a population which is fiercely proud and expansion-hungry to the point of jingoism.

 The United Empire uses kinetic weaponry: rail guns, gauss guns, and drivers.
 Drivers tend to fire more quickly than the other types.